Coronavirus Covid-19 Questions & Answers – updated 15 June 2020

 Can I book the guest room?

 No. The guest rooms are closed until further notice.
-The Government’s advice is to stay at home and not to travel unnecessarily.

 What is the “extremely vulnerable residents” scheme?